vmware-tanzu/velero/design/csi-snapshots.md

 The Container Storage Interface (CSI) has [introduced an alpha snapshot API in Kubernetes v1.12][1].
 Current plans indicate it will reach beta support in Kubernetes v1.16.
-This document suggests an approach for integrating support for this snapshot API within Velero, augmenting its existing capabilities.
+This proposal documents an approach for integrating support for this snapshot API within Velero, augmenting its existing capabilities.

 ## Goals